 House extensions do not happen overnight as getting planning permission and building regulations approved can sometimes take months.
 So be patient, and expect a level of interruption to normal family life while the building process is going on.

 You may want to consider factors such as the time of year, holidays, family events and other occasions for which you will want full use of your house without the builders in it.
+You also need to consider the base work that has been done in your house beginning from the hardwood primer used to the square feet available to renovate within.

 - Do you need planning permission?

-For some property alterations such as loft conversions and single storey extensions, or certain types of sun rooms, you may not need planning permission.
+For some property alterations such as loft conversions and single-storey extensions, or certain types of sunrooms, you may not need planning permission.

 But you are advised to check all local planning regulations and requirements first before making any definite plans.
 Check with your local planning officer for more information or just ask your architect.